 - FIN 534 Financial and Economic Analysis; AND

 - MIS 527 Technology and Operations Management: Creating Value; OR

 - BUA 500 Principles of Business Analytics (Required for Business Analytics, and Financial Analysis and Risk Management Concentrations, instead of MIS 527)

 You have the option to choose a “general” MBA or an MBA concentration.
 ITU provides the following concentrations that prepare you with specialized skills and knowledge:

-- Business Analytics – STEM*
+- Business Analytics (with a STEM option)

 - Financial Analysis and Risk Management